Quick Links

 Teaching

-Dr Ells teaches BIOE-680 (Bioethical Theory), a required course in the Specialization in Bioethics Master’s Program.
-She supervises graduate students in that program, teaches in the medical school, and provides continuing education lectures in bioethics to local health professionals.
+Dr Ells teaches BIOE-681 (Bioethics Practicum), a required course in the Specialization in Bioethics Master’s Program, supervises graduate students in that program, and is course director for the Medical Ethics and Health Law courses in McGill’s undergraduate medical program.

-Dr Ells co-authored a 5-module on-line research ethics tutorial targeting research ethics board members and support staff within the Quebec health and social services network.
+Dr Ells co-authored a 6-module on-line research ethics tutorial targeting research ethics board members and support staff within the Quebec health and social services network.

 Professional Activities